Chukwu3meka/WaveRD-Server/README.md

 ## Issues

-1. Stick to Passport 0.5 to avoid issues with oauth, for now
+1. Stick to Passport 0.5 to avoid issues with oauth for now. [stackoverflow](https://stackoverflow.com/questions/72375564/typeerror-req-session-regenerate-is-not-a-function-using-passport)